e40/tget/userguide.md

 tget depends on two other software packages:

-* *transmission-remote* -- a program that can communicate to a local or remote instance of Transmission.  tget uses it to do the work of download the files.
+*transmission-remote* -- a program that can communicate to a local or remote instance of Transmission.  tget uses it to do the work of download the files.
 I run Transmission on Mac OS X, on the same local area network.  *transmission-remote* makes this easy.

-* For now, at least, no binary packages of tget are available and you need Allegro Common Lisp to build it.
+*Allegro Common Lisp* -- For now, at least, no binary packages of tget are available and you need Allegro Common Lisp to build it.

 After cloning the repo, do this to build tget:

     $ make

 That should produce a directory `tget/`, which can be installed with:

     $ make install

 You can make a `Makefile.local` to override features of the GNU Make file.

 ## Configuration

+At the highest level, the configuration file defines these entities:

+* *transmission-remote settings* - in the config example below I pull items from the environment, mainly because I don't want to share that private information in this documentation.
+You can store yours in the configuration file directly.

+* *RSS feeds* - this is where tget gets the information on what is available to download.
+Each feed is site specific and possibly user specific.

+* *quality settings* - these define the quality of the files you want to download.
+It's a very important aspect of the configuration, as it will directly affect your viewing pleasure.

+* *download groups* - if you have multiple people that are watching episodes, or multiple sites from which you are downloading, then you likely will want to use different groups with differing options for each group.
+Each group might, for example, have different download locations.

+* *TV shows you care about* - the `defseries` macro defines the shows you want to download.
+A series is associated with a group, at a minimum, and can override the quality of what you want to download.
+  For example, you may want to download *720p* versions of *Top Gear*, but would accept a lower resolution of other shows.

+That's the big picture.
 There is an example configuration file below.
 It is fully annotated and is a good place to start.

+### `defquality`

-For the `defquality` macro, the valid values for each keyword are given here:
+The valid values for each keyword option are:

-:priority -- any positive number number less than 100.
+`:priority` -- any positive integer from 1 to 100.
+The higher the number the higher the priority the that has this quality will be given if there are multiple matching episodes.

-:container -- the acceptable containers for the quality.
+`:container` -- the acceptable containers for the quality.
 A container is, essentially, the file type of the downloaded file (e.g. *mp4*).
 Valid values:

 %%VALUE: *valid-containers*

-:source -- the acceptable source for the quality.
+`:source` -- the acceptable source for the quality.
 The source is where the stream originated.  *:hdtv* is a common source.
 Valid values:

 %%VALUE: *valid-sources*

-:codec -- the codec used to encode the original source (e.g. XviD or x264, aka h.264).
+`:codec` -- the codec used to encode the original source (e.g. *XviD* or *x264*, aka *h.264*).
 Valid values:

 %%VALUE: *valid-codecs*

-:resolution -- the resolution of the encoded image (e.g. 720p).
-Valid
+`:resolution` -- the resolution of the encoded image (e.g. *720p*).
-values:
+Valid values:

 %%VALUE: *valid-resolutions*

+### `defgroup name &key rss-url debug-feed delay ratio quality download-path`

+`name` -- the name of the group, a keyword (e.g. :bruce).

+`:rss-url` -- the URL of the RSS feed.

+`:debug-feed` -- a file name containing the static XML to be used in debug mode instead of the fetching it from the URL (given by :rss-url).

+`:delay` -- nil or a positive integer, which represents the delay, in hours, that episodes should be delayed from download.  **NOTE:** this is distinct from any site-specific delay that might be available in the RSS feed.

+`ratio` -- the share ratio given to all downloads for this group.
+It's a string not a floating point number, so we don't have to worry about the printed representation of floats.
+It no ratio is given, then the default in Transmission is used.
+A ratio of "-1" means seed forever.

+`:quality` -- a user-defined quality symbol.
+See `defquality`.

+`:download-path` -- The path used by *transmission-remote* to store the downloaded file for this group.
+Because the path can be remote, no checking on the validity of the path is done.

+### `defseries name group &key delay quality`

+Required arguments:

+`name` -- the name of the series.
+Case is not significant, and single quotes are removed in parsing.

+`group` -- the group to which this series belongs.

+`:delay` -- this allows the group delay to be overriden.

+`:quality` -- this allows the group quality to be overriden.

 ## Putting it into service